material-components/material-components-ios/components/TextControls/README.md

 ### Theming

-You can theme a textfield to match the Material Design style by using a theming extension.
+You can theme a text field to match the Material Design style by using a theming extension.
 The content below assumes you have read the article on [Theming](../../docs/theming.md).

-First, import the theming extension for TextControls and create a textfield.
+First, import the theming extension for TextControls and create a text field.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift